Waxing Gibbous on

 Moon before descending node

-10 days after ascending node on 10 January 2027 at 15:58 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 2 days, until the lunar orbit crosses from North to South in descending node on 23 January 2027 at 17:26 in ♌ Leo.
+10 days after ascending node on 10 January 2027 at 15:58 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from North to South in descending node on 23 January 2027 at 17:26 in ♌ Leo.

 Moon after northern standstill

-1 day since the previous standstill on 19 January 2027 at 23:16 in ♊ Gemini when the Moon has reached North declination of ∠27.682°, the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-27.706° at the point of next southern standstill on 2 February 2027 at 02:38 in ♐ Sagittarius.
+1 day since the last northern standstill on 19 January 2027 at 23:16 in ♊ Gemini when the Moon has reached North declination of ∠27.682° the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-27.706° at the point of next southern standstill on 2 February 2027 at 02:38 in ♐ Sagittarius.

 Syzygy in 1 day